cweinberger/bpc/README.md

 # Setup

-## Building and Running the application
+## Building and Running the Application

 Build the Docker image using the following command;